bencarlson/wp-bootstrap/README.md

 wp-bootstrap
 ============

-Wordpress Bootstrap 3 Starter Theme
+WordPress Bootstrap 3 Starter Theme

 ![Screenshot of wp-bootstrap](https://github.com/bencarlson/wp-bootstrap/blob/master/screenshot.png?raw=true "Quick Screenshot")

-A Wordpress theme built from scratch with Bootstrap 3.
-It's a starting point for any Wordpress / Bootstrap 3 development efforts, not a finished product.
+A WordPress theme built from scratch with Bootstrap 3.
+It's a starting point for any WordPress / Bootstrap 3 development efforts, not a finished product.

 It allows for configuring a custom logo in the wp-admin area.